 - Having a clear grasp of both credit extended and utilized is crucial to ensure smooth operations and prevent potential liquidity shortfalls during the day.

 - Lending institutions need to be proactive in monitoring these metrics to ensure they remain within acceptable thresholds and respond to any emerging risks promptly.

-After completing this reading, you should be able to: Discuss the flaws in...
+After completing this reading, you should be able to: Describe and evaluate the...
 Read More

-After completing this reading, you should be in a position to: Explain and...
+After completing this reading, you should be able to: Evaluate the characteristics of...
 Read More

-After completing this reading you should be able to: Explain the importance and...
+After completing this reading, you should be able to: Discuss the process of...
 Read More